gavin-robey/android_contacts_app/README.md

 ## Project Information

-This project is a Contacts App for Andriod that uses Model View View Model to update UI, state, and data to database.
+This project is a Contacts App for Andriod that uses Model View View Model to update UI, state, and data to a local database.
 Users can add contacts, delete contacts, update contact information, call, email and text all contacts.
 All actions are done via a fluid UI that is User-friendly.
 All contact information is stored to the device using <a href="https://developer.android.com/training/data-storage/room">Room</a>.
 Below are demo images demonstrating the app in use.

 ### Home Page
 * Add contacts by tapping on the blue "+"